zcrayman/tut-rest/6/README.md

 Building a REST service is all about creating resources, representing them to clients and providing consistent locations for them to be accessed at.
 Naturally, many of your resources will be related together.
 For Yummy Noodle Bar, an Order resource has a related Status and Payment Detail resources.
 In advance, we could tell the developers of the clients that the uri of the status was `/orders/{id}/status`.

 What if we didn't have to do this?
 If we would embed the location of the status within the Order resource itself.
 This is the natural way that hypertext systems work, and HTTP is no exception.
 It naturally deals in URLs, and the most native system delivered over HTTP, HTML, has linking deeply integrated.
 This is the way that the web works.

-If we want to build RESTful service, including links between our resources would seem to be a good thing.
+If we want to build RESTful services including links between our resources would seem to be a good thing.

 How can we do this?

 Enter HATEOAS.

-In short, this adds support to be able to turn this
+In short, this adds support to be able to turn this:

     {
         "name": "Derek",
         "age": 15
     }

-into this
+into this:

     {
         "name": "Derek",